bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 ## Primitive Pattern Matching

-When refactoring, we should also pay attention to multiple `else-if` statements.
-If such conditions select a value, they can be replaced with more declarative constructions.
+When refactoring, we should also consider multiple `else-if` statements.
+If such conditions select a value, more declarative constructions can replace them.

 For example, let's look at the `showErrorMessage` function, which maps a validation error to a message for it: